-BEHAVIOR DEFINITION RANGE CONSEQUENCE WEAPONS, DANGEROUS Possession of, but not limited to: Min.
-Short-Term Suspension INSTRUMENTS pages 14-15 Any device that (a) is designed as a weapon and capable of causing bodily harm, or (b) in the manner it is used or intended to be used, is calculated or likely to produce bodily harm.
-Such devices include, but are not limited to, Max.
-Expulsion martial arts instruments, instruments similar to martial arts instruments, knuckles, instruments similar to knuckles, razors, switchblades, knives, chains, clubs, and pepper spray.
-2) Any BB, paintball, pellet-firing, dart, or any other air gun that expels a projectile through the force of air pressure or expanding gases.
-Any electric weapon (i.e., any device that is designed, redesigned, used, or intended to be used, offensively or defensively, to immobilize or incapacitate persons by the use of electric current); and 4) Look-alike weapons, including, but not limited to, toy guns, water guns, replica non-guns, and air-soft guns firing nonmetallic projectiles.
+BEHAVIOR DEFINITION RANGE CONSEQUENCE BEHAVIOR WEAPONS, DANGEROUS INSTRUMENTS pages 14-15 DEFINITION Possession of, but not limited to: 1) Any device that (a) is designed as a weapon and capable of causing bodily harm, or (b) in the manner it is used or intended to be used, is calculated or likely to produce bodily harm.
+Such devices include, but are not limited to, martial arts instruments, instruments similar to martial arts instruments, knuckles, instruments similar to knuckles, razors, switchblades, knives, chains, clubs, and pepper spray.
+RANGE Min.
+Max.
+CONSEQUENCE Short-Term Suspension Expulsion Any BB, paintball, pellet-firing, dart, or any other air gun that expels a projectile through the force of air pressure or expanding gases.
+Any electric weapon (i.e., any device that is designed, redesigned, used, or intended to be used, offensively or defensively, to immobilize or incapacitate persons by the use of electric current); and Look-alike weapons, including, but not limited to, toy guns, water guns, replica non-guns, and air-soft guns firing nonmetallic projectiles.